AdobeDocs/campaign-classic.en/help/production/using/workflow-execution.md

    [...]
    ```

+    For more on how to monitor modules, refer to [this section](../../production/using/usual-commands.md#monitoring-commands-).

-1. If the workflow server is not listed, start it using the following command:
+1. If the module is not running, contact Adobe Customer Care.
+If you have an on-premise installation, an admin must restart it using the command below.

    ```
    nlserver start wfserver@<INSTANCENAME>